-If you love incenses but you are wondering if it is the right and safe call for your health, this is the article for you!
+If you love incense but you are wondering if it is the right and safe call for your health, this is the article for you!
 I am going to explain how to use incense the right way and how to make it safe for your lungs as well.

 Is incense bad for your lungs?

-The transformation of the product is the phase that most affects the toxicity of an incense.
+The transformation of the product is the phase that most affects the toxicity of incense.
 We immediately exclude completely synthetic fragrances (chocolate, green apple, and others): common sense is enough to not use them, but even in the case of products with essential oils, fragrances, or chemical origin, formaldehyde, and other chemical compounds can be added.

 The combustion of these substances releases polycyclic aromatic hydrocarbons (highly carcinogenic compounds) into the air, along with various gases such as carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 Gases and particulates quickly fill the interior spaces, leaving toxic residues for a long time, even after the flame has gone out.

 The best natural stick incenses are composed of three parts: